Category: Capitol Building

 Hey Guys!!
 Ready to hear about the rest of our Minnesota adventures?

 We spent several hours going through the Science Museum of Minnesota.
 The day we went I think half the population of Minneapolis was there too.
 It was pretty crowded.
+Most of the science museums have the same basic exhibits.
+The Minnesota Science Museum had a few different ones that the boys loved.

 We enjoyed the weather area of the museum.
 My little nerdlets (all four of them) could easily spend an entire day at a science museum.